 Christopher is remembered on some memorials, including those in Datchet, as a Trooper in the Royal Horse Guards which suggests that he had only recently transferred to the Coldstream Guards.
 This appears to be confirmed by a website, ArmyServiceNumbers.blogspot.co.uk, which indicates that Christopher’s service number in the Coldstream Guards, 22726, was issued between 8 January and 16 March 1918.

 Was Christopher also in the Household Battalion?

 Christopher was awarded the British War and Victory Medals.
-Curiously, his medal records from the Coldstream Guards (inserted below – click on the picture to enlarge) list his previous unit as 1/Household Battalion, 828 Trooper.
-Could his progression have been from the Royal Horse Guards, briefly via the Household Battalion to the Coldstream Guards during the widespread reorganisation of the army in France in 1918?
-This service number, 828, seems quite low; perhaps a new series of numbers had been started for the reorganisation.
+His medal records from the Coldstream Guards (inserted below – click on the picture to enlarge) list his previous unit as 1/Household Battalion, 828 Trooper.
+Could his progression have been from the Royal Horse Guards via the Household Battalion to the Coldstream Guards during the widespread reorganisation of the army in France in 1918?*

 The Household Battalion was formed in London in September 1916 from the reserve units of the Household Cavalry (the 1st and 2nd Life Guards and the Royal Horse Guards).
 The cavalry troops were retrained as foot soldiers to fight the increasingly mechanised war.
 They suffered heavy losses at the Battle of Arras and at Passchendaele (Third Battle of Ypres) and the battalion was disbanded in February 1918 as part of a widespread reorganisation of the army in France.
 The men went initially to the 11th Entrenching Battalion where they became available for posting to any unit which required a draft.